AdaChain: A Learned Adaptive Blockchain: Evaluation

 More importantly, the $12.8\%$ overhead can be masked by parallelizing transaction processing and learning.
 The learning phase only occurs between the low and high watermark period, which constitutes $25\%$ duration with each episode.
 Considering that the median episode duration is $2.57$s, this interval time is $0.64$s which is higher than the mean overhead of $0.47$s.
 During this interval, the peers continue to process transactions based on the current architecture, while in parallel, the learning agent goes through the four stages to determine the architecture for the next episode.
 Such parallel execution ensures that the overhead of \sys does not adversely affect its effective throughput, as long as there are some spare CPU cycles devoted to the learning agent.

-Finally, we note that the episode duration has a high standard deviation due to two reasons: (1) \sys triggers the slow path when making poor architecture choices; (2) even in the normal path, the wall-clock time needed to reach a high watermark depends on the workload, e.g., the episode duration is longer under a compute-intensive or low-load workload.

 Unlike deep neural networks, which are especially expensive to train, the random forest model used by \sys has moderate training overhead.
 With thousands of data points in the experience buffer, \sys only incurs a maximum training overhead of $0.32$ seconds.
-Moreover, the succinct action space design also results in a lightweight inference phase, i.e., maximum $0.02$ seconds.
-When \sys is deployed for a long run that lasts for months or years, techniques such as periodic resampling and limiting the length of experience buffer~\cite{bao} can be utilized.
+Moreover, the succinct action space design also results in a lightweight inference phase, i.e., $0.02$ seconds.
+When \sys is deployed for a long run, techniques such as periodic resampling and limiting the length of experience buffer~\cite{bao} can be utilized.